Cole Finegan

 Philip Cole Finegan II (born 1956) is an American lawyer who served as the United States attorney for the District of Colorado from 2021 to 2024.
 He served as Denver's city attorney and chief of staff to then Denver mayor John Hickenlooper from 2003 through 2006.
 He was also the regional managing partner of the Americas for Hogan Lovells and managing partner of the law firm's Denver office.

 Early life and education

 Finegan was born in Tulsa, Oklahoma, and attended Cascia Hall Preparatory School.
 He attended the University of Notre Dame from 1974 to 1978, earning a degree in English.
-After graduating, Finegan worked full-time as Chief Legislative Assistant and then Chief of Staff to U.S. Representative James R. Jones of Oklahoma, chair of the House Budget Committee.
-Finegan attended Georgetown University Law Center and graduated in 1986.
+After graduating, Finegan worked full-time as chief legislative assistant and then chief of staff to U.S. Representative James R. Jones of Oklahoma, chair of the House Budget Committee.
+While working, Finegan also attended Georgetown University Law Center and graduated in 1986.
 He served as a member of The Tax Lawyer law review.

+Political career

+While working for U.S. Representative James R. Jones, Finegan managed his 1984 re-election and his bid for the U.S. Senate in 1986.
+Finegan was campaign manager for mayoral candidate Norm Early, who lost the 1991 election to Wellington Webb.
+From 1991 to 1993, Finegan served both as chief legal counsel and director of policy and initiatives for Colorado Governor Roy Romer.

+From 2003 through 2006, Finegan served as Denver's city attorney and as chief of staff to mayor John Hickenlooper.
+He also served as finance chair for Bennet's 2016 re-election campaign and was a co-chair of Hickenlooper's re-election campaign.
+He was one of four Colorado finance co-chairs for President Barack Obama's 2012 re-election campaign.